-One major expansion in Lagoon’s history began in 1964 when 60 acres were purchased north of the park.
-This was at a time when Lagoon hosted the Davis County Fair.
-The agreement was that Lagoon would take ownership of the land, a portion of Lagoon Lane between the two pieces of land would be closed and the park would make improvements on the land.
+One major expansion began in 1964 when 60 acres were acquired north of the park.
+A portion of Lagoon Lane (which used to run east to west along the northern boundary of the park) was closed and park offices were moved with the intent of some day hosting the Utah State Fair.
+The agreement was that Lagoon would take ownership of the land and the park would make improvements on the land.
 Some attractions were relocated, new ones were added and the area opened in spring of 1965.

 THE JULIAN M. BAMBERGER FOUNTAIN

 The centerpiece of the addition was a new fountain named in honor of Julian M. Bamberger.
 Son of Lagoon’s founder, Simon Bamberger, Julian took over operations of the park and the Bamberger Railroad after his father was elected governor of Utah.
+He remained the owner as the Freeds began leasing the park in 1946 until they bought it from Bamberger in the ’70s.
 The paper described the fountain as, “a 50-foot pool with sprays and jets that will shoot water 35 feet high accompanied with dramatic lighting effects”.
 A plaque can still be found on a rock sitting next to it which states the fountain was “presented by his wife to Lagoon for its beautification and the enjoyment of its patrons”.

 This particular Ferris Wheel replaced an older one in 1953.
 It survived the devastating fire that November and has been moved a few different times, but has always been somewhere on the north end.
 It was permanently removed in 1990.

 The major attraction was a Mack Wild Mouse which had previously been in use at the recent World’s Fair in Seattle.
 (The same World’s Fair for which the iconic Space Needle was built).
-This particular Wild Mouse was replaced by the New Wilder Wild Mouse on the South Midway.
+The ride only lasted here a few years before being removed.
+Soon after it was rebuilt and improved on the South Midway.

 Originally opening at the park in 1961, this ride has also moved around quite a bit.
 In 1965, it was placed just east of the Wild Mouse, close to where the entrance to Jet Star 2 is now.